MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedding-content.md

 [!INCLUDE [powerbi-service-create-app-workspace](../includes/powerbi-service-create-app-workspace.md)]

 > [!NOTE]
-> A non-admin user can only create up to 250 groups.
-To create more groups, you need to use a tenant admin account.
+> A non-admin user can only create up to 250 app workspaces.
+To create more app workspaces, you need to use a tenant admin account.
 >

 ### Create and upload your reports